 Linear bearing shafts and the rods in your selectorized machines need to be lubricated on a regular basis.
-More information on where and when lubrication needs to happen can be found in our comprehensive maintenance guide here, but the short version is that a silicone-based lubricant on guide rods and a conventional lubricant on bearing shafts along with regular cleaning will keep your machines running smoothly.
+More information on where and when lubrication needs to happen can be found in our comprehensive maintenance guide here, but the short version is that a silicone- or teflon-based lubricant on guide rods and a conventional lubricant on bearing shafts along with regular cleaning will keep your machines running smoothly.

 Stick to a maintenance schedule

 One of the best methods for maintaining the integrity and quality of your equipment is simply consistency.
 Work with your gym staff or users to write up a list of daily, weekly, monthly and yearly tasks that need to be completed, and stick to it.
 None of the tasks need to be major overhauls, because in reality just thorough cleaning and examination on a schedule will prevent the most common equipment failures.

 Clean barbell knurling

 In our experience, this is one of the most overlooked maintenance habits for gym equipment.
 While the gym wipes we mentioned earlier will be just fine for cleaning almost every other item in your gym, they won’t cut it in this case.
 Once a week, grab a wire brush and clean the knurling on any gear in your facility, with a focus on barbells and Olympic bars, where grip is especially key.
 Doing so will clean out accumulated chalk, dirt, and even dead skin cells, all of which can deteriorate metal.